memorysafety/river/user-manual/src/config/kdl.md

 requests matching that bucket will require the creation of a new bucket (with a full set of tokens), potentially defeating the objective of accurate rate limiting.

+For "single" rules, or rules that do not have multiple buckets, a single bucket will be shared by all requests matching the rule.

 ##### Gotta claim 'em all

 When multiple rules apply to a single request, for example rules based on both source IP address,